danilofuchs/how/README.md

 `which` for your executables.

-A Linux CLI to discover which package manager installed a command.
+A Linux/MacOS CLI to discover which package manager installed a command.

-Useful for updating, removing, or troubleshooting packages.
+Useful when updating, removing, or troubleshooting packages.

 ## Usage